Sharlkaur/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 * By default, all the newly added content, to an already published app, is marked as invisible.
 You must go to each audience group and manually unhide it.
 * As of now we have disabled “Save a copy” feature.
 We are working on providing a better offering.
 * Currently, Workspace Contributors can add/delete a content in the app, but they cannot change the visibility of the content.
 As a Workaround, Workspace Admins/members can update the visibility of the content added.
 This is a temporary limitation, and we will soon allow contributors to change the visibility of the content in the Audience tab.
-* Currently, the "Save a copy" feature is disabled for the preview.
 * Apps can have a maximum of 200 dashboards.

 ## Next steps